darktable-org/dtdocs/content/module-reference/processing-modules/sharpen.md

 weight: 10
 ---

+{{< details summary="Synopsis" class="synopsis" >}}
+description
+: sharpen the details in the image using a standard UnSharp Mask (USM).

+purpose
+: corrective.

+input
+: linear or non-linear, Lab, display or scene-referred.

+processing
+: frequential, Lab.

+output
+: quasi-linear, Lab, display or scene-referred
+{{< /details >}}

 Sharpen the details in the image using a standard UnSharp Mask (USM).

 This module works by increasing the contrast around edges and thereby enhancing the _impression_ of sharpness of an image.
 This module is applied to the L channel in Lab color space.